 The Panacea team is a diverse group of people from different backgrounds and who hold different religious, political, and philosophical views.
 A group that might not usually be seen together.

 What brings us all together is the common thread of themes that are so fundamental to all people.
 Themes of healing, forgiveness, compassion, love and understanding through dialogue.

-Daniel started Panacea when he saw that there so much wrong with our modern media system and the narratives that are promoted.
-He saw a lack of positive narratives around themes of healing, empathy, forgiveness and understanding through dialogue.
+Daniel started Panacea when he saw the widespread dissatisfaction with our media and the way it contributes to our fears, our anxieties, our divisions and our anger.
+He saw a lack of stories around themes of healing, empathy, forgiveness and understanding through dialogue.
 Panacea shares inspiring stories that help viewers find healing and transformation in themselves.

 Detravius is the founder and current CEO of The Bethea Law Firm LLC.
 Mr. Bethea worked on prisoner rights issues at the DC Public Defender Service.
 He was instrumental in community re-entry initiatives and was awarded the Champions of Liberty Award for Outstanding Advocacy.